XSEDE/CRI_JS_Cluster_Tutorial/README.md

 How does the output differ from before?
 Slurm provides the correct environment variables to MPI to run tasks on each available thread as needed.

+## TODO: Add some interesting jobs.
+With Software.
+Also, add some software.
+## And maybe X-forwarding.

+# Add Elasticity

+While the work we've done so far is plenty for a simple cluster, it's also a great way to burn through your Jetstream allocation if you have any kind of significant workload.
+Luckily, we can leverage Slurm's native cloud compatibility to create a interface with Openstack to keep our compute instances alive only when we need them.
+Slurm will handle the details of deciding when to bring nodes up and down, as long as we instruct it *how* to do so.

+First of all, let's examine the time it takes to suspend/resume a compute node!

+* Give slurm access to openrc
+* requirements for the suspend/resume scripts
+  * use the slurm docs?
+Primary sources!
+  * hostname issues - scontrol show host
+* permissions issues?
+  * user-specific sudoers
+* write a suspend.sh and resume.sh
+* keep things simple - no creation/destruction!
+* example ansible playbook?